mitsuhiko/lucumr/2022/1/10/dependency-risk-and-funding.rst

 most dependent on libraries is in fact `colors
 <https://www.npmjs.com/package/colors>`__.
 The library is effectively
 emitting ANSI codes for colorization.
 A useful feature for sure, but not world shattering.
-I would go out on a lib and say that this type of functionality very often is implemented directly instead of dependent on.
+I would go out on a limb and say that this type of functionality very often is implemented directly instead of depended on.
 For instance when I wrote `click <https://click.palletsprojects.com/>`__ I purposefully decided to implement ANSI coloring right in my own library without depending on something.
 My hunch is that it wouldn't take long to